-Wedding Gift Ideas for Second (or Third, or Fourth...)
-Marriages, or for Older Couples
+Wedding Gift Ideas for Second Marriages or for Older Couples

 How to Approach Gift Giving for Second Marriages and Older Couples

-I have only been married once, but have seen my parents marry and re-marry so am fairly familiar with the types of gifts people seem to give, and have some inside info on those which are best received!
+I have only been married once, but have seen my parents marry and re-marry, so I am fairly familiar with the types of gifts people seem to give.
+I have some inside info on those which are best received!

 There are a few questions I think are important to ask before deciding what approach you want to take with your gift giving:

 - Joint residence: Does the couple live together, or do they plan on living together?
 This may seem like an odd question, but I know multiple older couples (including some in my family) who did not live together even after they got married.
 If this is the case, strongly consider giving an experience-oriented gift.